DivergentClouds/riw-16/README.md

 # RIW-16

 ## Overview
-RIW-16 is a fantasy computer that is interacted with via a simulated teletype.
+RIW-16 is a fantasy computer that is programmed in an assembly language with 16 instructions.

 ### Notes
 - RIW-16 stands for Reduced Instruction Word-16